namecheap-tech/setting-up-a-cybersecurity-home-lab/README.md

 # setting-up-a-cybersecurity-home-lab
-setting up a  cybersecurity home lab
+In this project, I set up a virtual home lab which had the following;

+- Virtualization manage (Viretual box)
+- Windows server VM
+- Windows 8 VM